pmichaillat/economic-slack/syllabus.md

 ## Summary of lectures & readings

 At the beginning of class, we will discuss the lecture material and readings.
-To lead the discussion, everyone will give a short presentation that summarizes either the material from lecture or one of the readings.
+To lead the discussion, everyone will give a short presentation that summarizes one of the readings.

-Each presentation should have five slides with the following structure:
+Each presentation should have at the minimum five slides addressing the following questions:

-1. What is the research question addressed by the lecture/paper?
+1. What is the research question addressed by the paper?
-2. How does the material covered in the lecture/paper contribute to the previous literature?
+2. How does the material covered in the paper contribute to the previous literature?
 Which hole does it fill?
 3. What are the main elements of the answer to the research question?
-4. Illustrate graphically the answer to the research question.
+4. Illustrate graphically the answer to the research question or an interesting mechanism discussed in the paper.
-5. What are the limitations of the answer provided in the lecture/paper?
+5. What are the limitations of the answer provided in the paper?
 How could the answer be improved?

+If you need a few more slides to explain the paper and its results, or if you need not just one but a few graphs to explain the mechanisms, that is no problem at all as long as the presentation remain below 20 minutes.

 ## Quizzes